-Utility and ESS Labeling Requirements:
+Utility and ESS Labeling Requirements

 Staff included language directed by HB 2021 stating that "an electricity service provider must post a summary for the aggregated energy supply mix and associated emissions for the Direct Access load served in Oregon in the previous year."
 Parties generally agreed with this inclusion and Staff's view that some transparency still needs to exist by enforcing existing indicative pricing rules for an ESS.
 Staff notes the existing rule requires ESSs and utilities to provide a website to the Commission where they regularly post indicative pricing.
-This would also apply to posting the summary of an aggregated energy supply mix and must be enforced in the same manner.
-NIPPC and Brookfield suggested that the Commission specifies a date for compliance with this requirement in September or October of a given year.
+This would also apply to posting the summary of an aggregated energy supply mix and will be enforced in the same manner.
+NIPPC and Brookfield suggested that the Commission specifies a date for compliance with this requirement in September or November of a given year.
+Staff has included that an ESS must post the summaries on November 15 to align with the posting date for indicative pricing.

-ESS Emission Planning Report:
+ESS Emission Planning Report